 - Clinton River Remedial Action Plan Public Advisory Council

 - Huron River Watershed Council

 The Metroparks are often requested to participate in various initiatives due in part to our regional footprint, experience and expertise in the area.
 These partnerships strengthen our relationships with organizations that have similar purpose and our involvement in these programs help meet the goals and objectives of the park system.
-The following are initiatives that the Natural Resources Department was involved in.
+The following are initiatives that the Natural Resources Department are involved in.

 Macomb County Water Resources Advisory Council

 The Macomb County Water Resources Advisory Council concentrates on water quality, water access and water attractions.
 The council includes representatives from government, higher education, environmental agencies, economic development and private industry.

 Detroit River Western Lake Erie Cooperative Weed Management Area